simplex-chat/simplex-chat/simplex-messaging-implementation.md

 - [WebSockets API](#websockets-api) to subscribe to connections:
    - to receive the new messages.
    - to update connection attributes.
-- any other requirements for edge-messaging servers
+- any other requirements for simplex messaging servers

 ## Cryptographic algorithms

-Edge-messaging clients need to cryptographically sign requests:
+Simplex messaging clients need to cryptographically sign requests:
 - with the recipient's key `RK` (server to verify):
    - to create connections.
    - to subscribe to connection.